Thomas Bruce, 7th Earl of Elgin

-Early life and career
+Early life

-A member of the formerly royal house of Bruce, Elgin was born at the family seat, Broomhall House, Fife, the second son of Charles Bruce, 5th Earl of Elgin and his wife Martha Whyte.
-He succeeded his older brother William Robert, the 6th Earl, in 1771 when he was only five.
-He was educated at Harrow and Westminster, and studied at St Andrews and Paris.
+A member of the formerly royal house of Bruce, Elgin was born at the family seat, Broomhall House, near Dunfermline, Fife.
+He was the second son of Charles Bruce, 5th Earl of Elgin and his wife Martha Whyte, governess to Princess Charlotte of Wales.
+He succeeded his older brother William Robert Bruce, the 6th Earl, in 1771 when he was only five.

+He was educated at Harrow and Westminster.
+After several years at St Andrews, he proceeded to the Continent where he completed his studies at Paris.

+Career

+Military career

 Elgin entered the army as an ensign in the Scots Guards in 1785.
 He transferred to 65th Foot in 1789, as captain of a company, by purchase.
 In 1793, he was appointed to the staff as a major of foot by brevet, holding the rank on the Continent only.
-In 1795, he transferred to 12th Foot as a major.
+In 1795, he transferred to 12th Regiment of Foot as a major.
 Later in 1795, he raised a regiment of Fencible Infantry and was appointed its colonel, with the permanent rank of lieutenant colonel in the Army.
-He was promoted to colonel in the Army in 1802, to major general in 1809 and to lieutenant general in 1814.
+He was promoted to colonel in the Army in 1802, to major general in 1809, to lieutenant general in 1814, and general in 1837.

+Public life

-He was elected as a Scottish Representative Peer in 1790 and attended parliament whenever his other duties allowed until he lost his seat in 1807.
+Elgin was elected as a Scottish representative peer in 1790.
+In 1799, he was appointed to the Privy Council (PC).
+He attended Parliament whenever his other duties allowed until he lost his seat in 1807.
+Re-elected to Parliament in 1820 as one of the 16 representative Scottish Peers, he remained a member of the House of Lords until he died in 1841.

+He held the office of Lord Lieutenant of Fife.